 - One criminal (mostly referred as Money Mules) drills a tiny hole in front of the ATM machine in order to put a nano camera in it.

-- The criminals connect a cable to the port, link up a laptop or a macbook and then inject a malware named Ploutus to the machine
+- The criminals connect a cable to the port, link up a laptop or a macbook and then inject a malware name Ploutus to the machine.

-According to the report by Krebs, the criminals then give the machine instructions to keep dispensing the cash unless the process is canceled or the machine gets empty.
+According to the report by Krebs.
+The criminals then give the machine instructions to keep dispensing the cash unless the process is cancel or the machine gets empty.
 This new crime is being done by a great coordination and typical work of the criminal groups.
-The security experts have observed such attacks in other countries in past few years.
+The security experts have observe such attacks in other countries in past few years.
 But the attackers have started hitting ATMs in the United State of America from few months.
 One of the main reasons behind this is most of the bank machines are still running Windows XP and are highly vulnerable to such attacks.

 To deal with these malware attacks, the Secret Service in the US .
 It is urging operators to update their machines to Windows 7.
 Which is suppose to be preventive measure for this particular attack.